gaudiatech/pyved-engine/README.md

-# KataSDK Python Package

-Code - test - publish - monetize your games based on pygame, using one single Tool Suite!
+# Create 'magic' pygame-based games

+A new tool suite that enables your games to be:

++ **standardized** - stop rewriting game building blocks over & over again.
+We've got you covered!

++ **structured** - use the integrated M-V-C architecture to reach a rare and amazing level of Code reuse;

++ **web compatible** - share with creation online with no hassle...
+Finally!

 ## Installation

+To install the ready-to-use KataSDK locally, type:
 `pip install katasdk`

+You can start experimenting by adding this line in your source-code:
+`import katagames_sdk.engine as kataen`

-## Documentation
+## Requirements and documentation

+The Katagames Engine (`kataen` for short) is a wrapper around pygame therefore `pygame>=2.0.1` is required.

 The KataSDK official documentation is available here:
 [kata.games/developers](https://kata.games/developers).

-This is built using `mkdocs` and you can edit sources/improve the docs if you wish.
-Sources are given in the `docs/` folder of this repository.
+These pages are built using the `mkdocs` tool.
+You can help improving the docs if you wish!
+All docs sources are located in the `docs/` folder of this repository.

-## Purpose
+## Getting started guide

-The first purpose of this public repository is to share parts of the KataSDK that are open-sourced.
-This includes the documentation but also the game engine itself, etc.

-Another very important purpose is to allow people to list bugs/ crashes by submitting issues directly on github.
-If you've found a bug, please create an issue here and describe how to reproduce your bug.

-## Basic example: how to start using kataen

-The Katagames Engine (or `kataen` for short) is a wrapper around pygame.

 Imagine you have an existing game that you would like to transform/run on the web.
 Let us take one basic example that relies solely on the Pygame library: